 5. Simplii Financial

-Simplii Financial is an online bank owned by CIBC, another one of Canada's most popular banks.
-They have no monthly or annual fees for their accounts and offer many different accounts with unlimited transactions and e-Transfers.
-Since they are part of CIBC, you'll be able to use CIBC ATMs without paying any fees.
+Simplii Financial is an online bank owned by CIBC, one of Canada’s Big Six banks.
+It features no monthly or annual account fees, various account types to choose from, and unlimited transactions including e-Transfers.
+Since they are part of CIBC, you’ll be able to use CIBC ATMs without paying any fees.

-Simplii Financial offers a No Fee Chequing Account, High-Interest Savings Account, RRSP or Tax-Free Savings Account, USD Savings Account, and special student banking offers.
+Simplii Financial offers a No Fee Chequing Account, High-Interest Savings Account, RRSP or Tax-Free Savings Account, USD Savings Account, and special banking offers for newcomers, students, and international students.

-The chequing account comes with a debit Mastercard that you can use to shop online or in-store.
-You can also set up direct payroll and pension deposits and overdraft protection.
-The interest rates for savings accounts aren't as high as some other online bank accounts, though.
+The chequing account comes with a Debit-Mastercard that you can use to shop online, in-store, and abroad.
+You can also set up direct deposits and overdraft protection.
+The interest rates for savings accounts aren’t as high as some of the other online banks though.

 However, they offer frequent sign-up bonuses such as high-interest periods or cash bonuses.
 Plus, unlike many other accounts, you don't have to lock your money away for an extended period of time to reap the benefits of your interest.
 The annual interest rate for savings accounts is tiered based on your balance and starts at 0.40%, calculated daily and paid out monthly.

-Simplii Financial also offers eligible Canadians personal lines of credit and cashback visas.
+Simplii Financial also offers eligible Canadians a personal line of credit and a Cash Back Visa Card offering up to 4% on eligible purchases.
 Residents of Quebec do not qualify for a Simplii Financial account, but all other Canadian residents do as long as they are of legal age of majority and have a Social Insurance Number.

-Wealthsimple is a popular Canadian all-in-one investment management tool that now offers a cash account for your daily banking needs.
-They have a range of different wealth management products, including a cryptocurrency trading platform, investment advisement platform, automated tax-filing service, stock trading platform, and hybrid chequing/savings account called Wealthsimple Spend & Save, previously called Wealthsimple Cash.
+Wealthsimple is a popular Canadian all-in-one investment platform that also offers a cash account for your daily banking needs.
+They have a range of different wealth management products, including a cryptocurrency trading platform, robo-advisor, stock trading platform, and a hybrid chequing/savings account called Wealthsimple Cash – all of which are bundled inside the Wealthsimple app.

 You can also link your card to your Google or Apple Pay and make purchases that way.
-It's incredibly easy to set up an account via the Wealthsimple app, and you can start using your account even before your physical card arrives.
-Once you have your physical card, you can make cash withdrawals from ATMs with a daily withdrawal limit of $1000.
+It’s incredibly easy to set up an account via the Wealthsimple app, and you can start using your account even before your physical card arrives.
 All Canadian citizens are eligible to open an account with Wealthsimple Spend & Save.

 7. PC Financial

-The PC Money Account stands out as a unique hybrid banking solution, combining the benefits of a chequing and savings account.
-Customers can earn PC Optimum points on everyday purchases with their PC prepaid Mastercard, maximizing rewards while enjoying no monthly fees, unlimited transactions, and free Interac e-Transfers.
+The PC Money Account stands out as a unique banking solution, allowing customers to earn PC Optimum points on direct deposits, bill payments, and purchases with their PC Prepaid Mastercard.
+It’s a great way to maximize rewards for free groceries while enjoying no monthly fees, unlimited transactions, and free Interac e-Transfers.

 8. Alterna Bank